 Internship Responsibilities May Include:

-- Work directly with the Costume Shop Manager to understand the overall scope of costume build and collaborate on pieces or projects appropriate for your skill level and interest
+- Working directly with the Costume Shop staff to understand the overall scope of costume build and collaborate on pieces or projects appropriate for your skill level and interest

-- Assist in the inventory and maintenance of costume storage and rentals
+- Assisting in the inventory and maintenance of costume storage and rentals

-- Assist with millinery, dyeing, masks, headpieces and/or creation of “magical” items
+- Assisting with millinery, dyeing, masks, headpieces, and/or creation of “magical” items

 - A cover letter stating your specific interest(s) and dates of availability as well as your weekly hourly availability